 While chatting with them, I usually ask them what they are up to, how their families are doing, and how their businesses are doing.
 When they start talking about their businesses, I try to give them free advice whenever I can, and I look to see if there are any opportunities for my startup, KISSmetrics, to help them out.
 Most of my calls don’t end up with closed deals, but the few that do end up closing usually result in an extra $120,000 to $240,000 in additional revenue.

 The day in the life of Neil Patel

 Now that you know what I do, here is what my typical day looks like:

 - 6:45 am – the start of the day – before I even get out of bed in the morning, the first thing I do is grab my phone to see all my missed calls, text messages, and emails that I need to respond to.
-I usually respond to everything while laying in bed.
+I usually respond to everything while lying in bed.

 - 7:00 am – the Neil Patel workout – every morning I try to hit the gym.
 My workout isn’t that rigorous.
 I usually lift some light weights, run on the treadmill while watching TV, and then head into the steam room to relax.